ddmitov/perl-executing-browser-qtwebengine/doc/perl-scripts-api.md

   The actual creation of a new file is performed by the Perl script and not by PEB.

   * ``{"directory":"Your Dialog Title"}``
-  When ``directory`` type of dialog is used, an existing directory may be selected or a new directory may be created and then selected; the new directory will be immediately created by PEB.
+  When ``directory`` type of dialog is used, an existing directory may be selected or a new directory may be created and then selected; any new directory will be immediately created by PEB.